 In the on-demand webinar, we review the results of the benchmark study and discuss about the past, present and future outlook of manned guarding.
 Want to know what your peers are saying about their weekly billed hours?
 Watch now to find out!

 What Does the Future Hold for Manned Guarding?

 The report is very comprehensive in addressing not only the story of billable hours, resources, and hiring, but also how technology has impacted the future.
 Perhaps the most important question we asked in the study was:

 “Do you believe that manned security billable hours will increase, stay the same, or decrease over the next 2 to 3 years?”

 It’s the burning question that all security professionals want to know - and it’s something we delve into during the report.
-To find out more, download your free copy.
+To find out more, download your free copy or access the on-demand webinar.
 We’d love to get your take on the issues we cover throughout the study.